gregwell/react-sweet-state-todo-app/README.md

 ### Goals:

-1. **Understand react-sweet-state data flow logic as an alternative to Redux.**
+1. **Understand better React state management**
-    - using redux is not mandatory
+    - using redux is not mandatory, nor using react-sweet-state or any other library.
-    - understand the real goals of state management in React
+    - understand the real goals of state management in React.
-    - compare an app without any state management system, an app with redux and an app with react-sweet-state and draw conclusions
+    - compare an app without any state management library, an app with redux and an app using react-sweet-state and draw conclusions.
 2. **Redesign and apply Material-ui framework components to beautify the app.**
     - design a new Material-ui based look for the application and apply it.
 3. **Completely rebuild the app.**